ucbepic/BARGAIN/README.md

 ```
 `data` is a list of strings and `task` is a templatized string.
 Our goal is to prompt an LLM with `task.format(data_records[i])` for all `i` to obtain whether each data item is an animal or a color.

-We do so using PRISM and OpenAI models.
+We use PRISM to do so with OpenAI models.
 OpenAI provides `gpt-4o` and `gpt-4o-mini` for processing.
 PRISM automatically decides which one to use, while guaranteeing the output matches gpt-4o based on a user-provided accuracy requirement.

 To use PRISM, first import
 ```python